plaintextaccounting/plaintextaccounting/src/Invoicing.md

     assets:checking             $1000
 ```

-### Plus invoices
+## Tracking invoices with cash accounting

-In Cash accounting, invoices are not always tracked.
+Invoices are strictly speaking not part of cash accounting.
-If you want to track them, you can use equity to balance the transactions, as follows:
+But if you want to track them, you could use equity to balance the transactions, as follows:

 ```journal
 2020-02-01 * (202001ab) AB Inc. | invoice for work done in january